-Fellows balance intensive on-site writing projects with classes,
+Fellowship Program combines intensive writing projects with

-wide range of aesthetic perspectives.
+from a wide range of aesthetic perspectives.

 Each composer is given a studio in which to work, and a key to the Hawthorne Cottage, where most composition classes are held and which contains two computers with internet access and the latest composition software, a grand piano, and stereo equipment.

-COMMISSIONING OPPORTUNITIES: Several commissions to TMC composition fellows are awarded each year for the following season.
 The Santa Fe Chamber Music Festival will invite one composer from a recent TMC class to participate in its Young Composer String Quartet Program.
 This will entail compositing a 6-8 minute string quartet for the Flux Quartet; a week long residency at the Festival, during which the composer will work closely with the Quartet in a workshop and rehearsal process, culminating in a public performance on a regular Festival concert and a recording; a $1000 commissioning fee; and transportation to and from Santa Fe, plus hotel and rental car during the residency.